hhue13/k8slogin/README.md

-# k8slogin
+# Kubernetest role k8slogin to login to cluster

-Role to handle login to K8S cluster
+For details see the role specic [README.md](roles/k8slogin/README.md)